 I do think the Endoca CBD did play at least a contributing role here, as I’ve definitely tried to mentally de-stress before without any success.

-While I don’t have noticeable inflammation I’m sure I have some given my strenuous gym-rat lifestyle.
+While I don’t have noticeable (visible) inflammation I’m sure I have some given my strenuous gym-rat lifestyle.
 I pushed myself a bit too much on a couple shoulder days now and had some aching shoulder joints afterwards that I really hoped the CBD would cure.

-Unfortunately, it did not.
+Unfortunately, it did not eliminate achy shoulder joints.
 Did it reduce the pain?
-Perhaps, but it’s hard to measure exactly by how much, and compare that against an achy shoulder baseline.
+Yes, but it’s hard to measure exactly by how much, and compare that against an achy shoulder baseline.
 Also, since I’m not a scientist and don’t have any controls I can’t rule out the placebo effect, although there are documented studies about CBD reducing inflammation for athletes.

 Could it help reduce pain long-term?
 Perhaps.
 I am currently dosing my CBD at 30mg post workout and then again 1hr before bed if I feel particularly restless or want to sleep earlier than my usual routine.
 I’d definitely recommend people with low-level chronic aches to give it a shot.
 I would not recommend it for anyone experiencing pain higher than a 4 on a scale of 1-10.